 Opening: April 4

 The eagerly anticipated Broadway debut of visionary theater artist and MacArthur “Genius” Grant recipient Taylor Mac, whose kaleidoscopic marathon of American cultural events, A 24-Decade History of Popular Music, has drawn ecstatic reviews across the country and internationally.
-Treasured Broadway veterans Nathan Lane and Andrea Martin play lowly servants during the fall of the Roman Empire, charged with cleaning up the corpses of a country ravaged by civil war and now in the hands of madmen.
+Treasured Broadway veterans Nathan Lane and Kristine Nielsen play lowly servants during the fall of the Roman Empire, charged with cleaning up the corpses of a country ravaged by civil war and now in the hands of madmen.
 Nielsen stepped up into the role originally announced for Andrea Martin after the latter sustained an injury during rehearsals, breaking four ribs.
 Tony winner Julie White (The Little Dog Laughed) joined the cast in the role initially slated for Nielsen, playing a midwife found among the casualties on the verge of death.
 Five-time Tony Award winner George C. Wolfe directs this darkly funny, highly political response to Shakespeare’s bloodiest tragedy, which features original music by Danny Elfman.

 Previews: March 11